One Day in Cadiz Itinerary – How to Spend a Perfect Day in Cadiz, Spain

 Explore the history of Cadiz

 After lunch, it’s time to hit the town again, at this point towards the south of the city.
 You can find the Casa del Obispo behind the Cathedral, which will show you more about the long history of Cadiz.
 If you love Roman architecture, you should go to the Teatro Romano, the Roman theatre of Spain.
-You’ll feel truly immersed in the rich and diverse culture of Cadiz.

-Then, head north in the city to the Museo de Cadiz.
+After that, head north in the city to the Museo de Cadiz.
 The museum will truly showcase the Phoenician and Roman heritage of the city, and you can see some fantastic paintings, statues, and canvases, so you can understand the full history of the city.
 The museum is considered the best in the whole region, and you’ll easily see why.

 Museo de Cadiz